West Edge Farm, Edinburgh

 The land at West Edge Farm has been successfully promoted by Wallace for 260 homes via a planning application and then a successful appeal.
 The planning consent was won at appeal due principally to the City of Edinburgh Council not maintaining a five-year effective housing land supply.
 The site was openly marketed to a number of home builders by Savills on the instruction of Wallace and the landowners.
 Following a successful sale the site is now under construction by Persimmon and Miller Homes.

-Wallace have been promoting it with our appointed consultant team through the review of the City of Edinburgh Local Development Plan.
-The plan has now reached the latter stages of the review process and is now at examination.
-Through the review process, the council did not identify our land as a preferred site to come forward for development within the emerging plan.
-It has been widely reported through the review process and tested by the housing industry that the council have not identified sufficient housing sites to meet the requirements set out within SESplan.
-In brief, it is recognised through a number of appeals that the council has a significant shortfall in their housing land supply of over 6,500 homes.
+Wallace promoted the site with our appointed consultant team through the review of the City of Edinburgh Local Development Plan.
+Through the plan review process, the Council did not identify our land as a preferred site to come forward for development within the emerging plan.
+It had been widely reported through the review process and tested by the housing industry that the Council had not identified sufficient housing sites to meet the housing target.

-Wallace developed an overall sales strategy to sell the site, in consultation with the land owner, it was agreed to sell the site and we jointly appointed Savills to openly market the site to a number of home builders.
-Only 3 years from Wallace securing a promotion agreement with the land owner the site is now being developed by Persimmon & Miller homes.
+Wallace developed an overall sales strategy to sell the site, in consultation with the landowners.
+It was agreed to sell the site immediately following the grant of planning consent and we jointly appointed Savills to openly market the site to a number of home builders.
+Only 3 years from Wallace signing a promotion agreement with the landowners, the site is now being developed by Persimmon and Miller Homes.